 Our other rooms cannot be fitted with air conditioning while maintaining their listed status, so they may be quite warm in the summer months.
 We do our best to keep the rooms cool by ventilating as much as possible between ceremonies.

 Yes!
-The Angel Suite is available to book by couples who have booked a Council Chamber ceremony, and want a space to arrive a little bit early and relax in 45 minutes before the ceremony, either together as a couple, or with your best people.
+We have anterooms that are available to book by couples who want a space to arrive a little bit early and relax in 45 minutes before the ceremony, either together as a couple, or with your best people.

-You can find out more by visiting the Angel Suite’s page.
+You can find out more by visiting the anterooms page.